webblabb/usdosr/README.md

 End main simulation loop

 ## Generating documentation
-Download and install Doxygen at: http://www.stack.nl/~dimitri/doxygen/download.html Run the doxywizard
+- Download and install Doxygen at: http://www.stack.nl/~dimitri/doxygen/download.html
+- Run the doxywizard
-From the File menu, choose Open, and find the doxyfile within this repository The configuration settings will be loaded into the doxywizard.
-Run to generate documentation.
+- From the File menu, choose Open, and find the doxyfile within this repository.
+The configuration settings will be loaded into the doxywizard
+- Run to generate documentation.